chakrabar/chakrabar.github.io/_posts/2017-11-18-new-features-of-csharp-6.md

             }
             catch (Exception exception)
             {
-                // Catch operation also can be aync now!! await LogAsync(exception);
+                await LogAsync(exception); //Catch operation also can be async now!!
             }
         }